 Eaton Environmental Monitoring Probe - Gen 2 - environment monitoring device

-NG # 2514-HW-Eaton-021
+2514-HW-Eaton-021

 The optional Eaton Environmental Monitoring Probe (EMP) Gen 2 is a connectivity device that enables you to collect temperature and humidity readings in rack enclosures and monitor environmental data remotely using Eaton's power monitoring solutions or a standard web browser.
 Each EMP provides one temperature, one humidity, and two dry-contact status data points.
 The EMP Gen 2 features a translucent case and integrated LED to positively identify the status of each sensor at a glance while walking the aisles.